 Content development:

-1. Update content and titles throughout the year to keep them current.
+1. Update content and titles throughout the year to stay current.

 Growth of quality links to the main page and to your article placements on this PBN.
 Often, this method is used if the page jumps on indexation and you need to increase its priority in the eyes of the search engine.